hdahle/dashboard-api/README.md

 ## Certificate access for node.js process
 It's a good idea to verify that the certificate.key-file is readable by the node.js process, otherwise node will only start HTTP and not HTTPS.
 On Ubuntu/Bitnami the certs are in /opt/bitnami/letsencrypt/certificates - check the permissions on the *key* file.
 If necessary, create a group of users (node.js process owner + root) and give ownership of the *key* file to that group.
 Make sure that permissions survive after the cron-job renews certificates.

+## Connectors
+The connectors are several 'micro-services'.
+There is one connector for each third party data source.
+Each connector runs as a Cron-job.
+There should be an install.sh script in each connector folder which adds the connector-script to crontab (while trying to take care to avoid adding duplicate crontab-entries, you should be able to run install as many times as you like).
+Also, some effort has gone into makeing sure that appropriate TMP-file directories are used and that executables used in crontab-entries have full path names.
+Path names for executables such as redis-cli varies between WSL/Ubuntu and Lightsail/Bitnami/Ubuntu which are the two platforms this is tested on.